MarcosAndradeV/MarcosAndradeV/README.md

 # 💫About Me:

 Hi, I'm Marcos.
-I'm a computer engineering Student excited to share my projects and learn from the open-source community.
+I'm a computer engineering student excited to share my projects and learn from the open-source community.
 I'm looking for new opportunities to grow and improve, so feel free to reach out and say hello.

 **Languages**: Rust, Python and Go